 Dispositional attribution takes place when a person attributes someone’s behavior to their disposition or personality.
 This is also known as internal attribution, as it is rooted in what is going on internally.
 Situational attribution, or attributing behavior to external factors, is the opposite of dispositional attribution.

 Psychologists study and identify the causes behind a person’s behavior, but they also study how people identify the causes behind a person’s behavior.
-This process, known as attribution, helps people make sense and meaning of the world around them.
+This process, known as attribution, helps people make sense of and meaning of the world around them.

 The questions I asked at the beginning of this article might have different answers depending on who you are talking to.
 A person who has experienced homelessness, for example, may say that they just fell on hard times and didn’t have help before they lost their home.
 Another person might just tell them to “get a job” and that their “lack of trying” is what is keeping them on the streets.
 Not only do we all know people who answer questions like this differently, but we can also see the harm that might be caused by certain answers.